Asia · country guide

 4 cities, suggested multi-city routes, transport tips — plus a full planner for every destination.

-Vietnam's long, slender geography shapes its diverse climates and landscapes, from the karst formations of the north to the Mekong Delta in the south.
-Travelers are drawn to its rich history, vibrant street life, and exceptional cuisine, offering a journey through distinct cultural influences and natural beauty.
+Vietnam's long, S-shaped geography offers diverse landscapes, from the karst formations of the north to the Mekong Delta in the south.
+Its rich history and vibrant culture are evident in its bustling cities and ancient traditions.
+Travelers are drawn to its delicious cuisine, stunning natural beauty, and the warmth of its people.

 Cities in Vietnam